How to pay your membership subscriptions and fees

 How to complete your Annual Renewal

 If you have any questions, please see our FAQs.

 Direct Debit is the easy way to pay and provides peace of mind that your annual subscription will be paid on time, every year.

-Choosing Direct Debit includes a range of options for paying your fees:
+Choosing Direct Debit includes a range of interest-free options for paying your fees:

 - One convenient annual instalment